Maester Luwin - by Brittmartin @

 - See also: Images of Luwin

 A tireless maester, Luwin is a small grey man with grey eyes and thinning hair.
-He has a robe of grey wool with voluminous sleeves.
+He wears a robe of grey wool with voluminous sleeves.
 In the sleeves are sewn pockets, from which Luwin is always drawing things.
 His maester's collar is a simple choker, and he often tugs at the chain around his neck when he is uncomfortable.
 His turret at Winterfell is always so cluttered that it seems to Bran Stark a wonder that Luwin ever finds anything.
 He owns a bronze far-eye from Myr.

 Presumably the replacement at Winterfell for Maester Walys, Luwin delivered all of the children of Lord Eddard Stark and Lady Catelyn Tully: Robb (who was born at Riverrun), Sansa, Bran, Arya, and Rickon Stark.
 Luwin educated the Stark children, as well as Eddard's bastard, Jon Snow, and Eddard's ward, Theon Greyjoy.
 For instance, he taught about maesters and stars to Jon, the history of the Night's Watch to Bran, and the historical lords of Winterfell to Theon.
 Luwin also treated Arya's cuts and scrapes.

 A Game of Thrones

 At Winterfell Maester Luwin receives and brings Catelyn Stark a letter from her sister, Lysa Arryn, saying that Queen Cersei Lannister murdered her husband, Lord Jon Arryn, the Hand of the King.
 After Catelyn reads the letter, Luwin joins Catelyn in urging Lord Eddard Stark to accept Lord Arryn's vacant post.
 The Starks decide that they must continue on as if nothing happened, with Ned continuing south with the king, Robert I Baratheon.

 A Clash of Kings